A Pain In The Neck: Wisconsin Work Injuries

-The attorneys at Domer Law have assisted clients with work-related back and neck injuries for more than 30 years.
-Our team knows how to deal with the insurance companies, employers, and doctors.
+The attorneys at Domer Law have assisted clients with work-related back and neck injuries for more than 80 combined years.
+Our team knows how to deal with insurance companies, employers and doctors.
 Some examples of common injuries include:

 - Herniated disks

 - Bulging disks